patkusuma/representative-finder/README.md

 ## External APIs
 Google Civic Information API

+## When running in your environment
+Please set up an env.js declaring a var GOOGLE_KEY that contains the string of your API key to Google's Civic Information API.

 ## Future developments (note to self)
 * Log errors (address not found, illegitimate input etc)
 * Make CSS prettyyyy